 On January 18th 2023, Pacific Wild issued an open letter titled Troubled Triggers: Correcting the Aim on B.C.’s Wolf Cull.
 In this letter, we outline that the government is in possession of a database of over 600 images and videos taken of the wolf cull.
 We believe that these images represent documentation that would allow for the independent verification and assessment of the humane nature of this wolf kill program.
-The government has not responded to our letter.

 We need your help!
 Write to B.C.
 Premier David Eby and request accountability and transparency by releasing all documentation pertaining to the wolf cull.
 More information on letter writing tips below.